-The Trust operates on 3 main sites and there is a lead chaplain for each site.
+The Trust has a team of three chaplains, a Lead Chaplain with overall responsibility and two site chaplains.
+As the Trust operates on 3 main sites there is a designated lead chaplain for each site.
 These are:

 Rev Debbie Wilde - Site Lead Chaplain

 Debbie belongs to the Methodist Diaconal Order.
-Having been a hospital chaplain for the last 12 years she is deeply interested in the creative arts and spirituality, spiritual development throughout life and end of life care.
+She has been with the Trust since 2018 and is deeply interested in the creative arts and spirituality, spiritual development throughout life and end of life care.
 She loves playing in orchestras, dancing and living and working in such a beautiful part of the world.

 Telephone: 01229 403715

-Rev Ian Dewar - Site Lead Chaplain and Trust Chaplaincy Team Lead
+Rev Ian Dewar - Site Lead Chaplain and Lead Chaplain

 Ian is an Anglican priest who grew up in Lancaster – attending Moorside Primary and Ripley.
 He now finds himself back home.
 Allotmenteer, bread maker, sports fan with a keen interest in Russia having been able to spend some time there just after the collapse of communism.
-He has a particular interest in end of life care, and the power of stillness and silence to help people at critical points in life – not that he’s very quiet himself!
+As a former hospice chaplain, he has a particular interest in end of life care, and the power of stillness and silence to help people at critical points in life – not that he’s very quiet himself!

 Telephone: 01524 519231